RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Experiments and Analysis

-RIPRAG establishes new state-of-the-art performance in black-box RAG poisoning, consistently surpassing both black-box and white-box variants of PoisonedRAG.
-RIPRAG achieves a maximum ASR improvement of 0.65 over PoisonedRAG (black-box) and 0.72 over PoisonedRAG (fake white-box) across all datasets and retrieval configurations.
-This substantial performance gap underscores the effectiveness of our RL-based optimization strategy, which systematically explores the black-box system's preferences through iterative feedback rather than relying on static heuristics or surrogate models.
+As shown in Table~\ref{main}, RIPRAG significantly outperforms existing poisoning methods across diverse black-box RAG configurations, establishing a new state of the art.
+The framework achieves substantially higher attack success rates (ASR) under both naive and complex retrieval settings, with a maximum ASR improvement of 0.65 over PoisonedRAG (black-box) and 0.72 over PoisonedRAG (fake white-box).
+All results are averaged over 5 runs and exhibit highly stable performance, justifying the omission of variance in the table.
+This performance gap underscores the effectiveness of our RL-based optimization strategy, which systematically explores the black-box system's preferences through iterative feedback rather than relying on static heuristics or surrogate models.

-RIPRAG shows particular strength against complex RAG systems incorporating complex retrieval components, where gradient-based methods fail to work.
-Under the complex retrieval setting with hybrid searching, RIPRAG achieves 0.49-1.00 ASR across datasets.
-In contrast, PoisonedRAG's performance deteriorates severely in these settings, with ASRs dropping to 0.12-0.59.
-This performance divergence highlights the limitation of methods that depend on simplified retrieval assumptions.

-The framework demonstrates robust performance across different target RAG systems, indicating its general applicability beyond specific model architectures.
-On GLM4-9B, RIPRAG achieves 0.48-1.00 ASR across configurations, while maintaining 0.72-0.97 on Qwen3-8B, 0.58-0.95 on InternLM2.5-7B-Chat, and 0.35-0.70 on DeepSeek-v3.2-Exp.
-The consistent performance gains across all evaluated models confirm that RIPRAG's effectiveness stems from its fundamental approach rather than model-specific optimizations.

-RIPRAG exhibits exceptional effectiveness in low-poisoning-rate scenarios, overcoming a critical limitation of previous methods.
-When only a single poisoned document is injected (M=1), RIPRAG maintains high ASRs of 0.35-1.00 across datasets and models, while PoisonedRAG frequently shows performance collapse with ASRs as low as 0.12-0.61.
-This resilience stems from our RL agent's ability to generate precisely optimized documents that maximize retrieval probability despite intense competition from legitimate documents.
-The performance preservation under constrained poisoning budgets demonstrates practical viability for real-world attack scenarios where massive document injection is infeasible.

-Interestingly, RIPRAG sometimes achieves a higher ASR with M=1 than with M=3, suggesting the significant influence of batch size on policy optimization.
-With M=1, each query produces only one poisoned document, enabling a greater variety of queries per batch.
-This improves the accuracy of relative advantage estimation, leading to more stable policy gradient updates.
-In contrast, M=3 yields more documents per query but fewer distinct queries per batch, increasing noise in advantage estimation and potentially harming convergence.

-Furthermore, the fake white-box version of PoisonedRAG performs worse than the black-box version, revealing its inherent limitations in real-world complex systems.
-For NQ with GLM4-9B under complex retrieval, fake white-box PoisonedRAG attains only 0.22 ASR versus 0.29 for black-box.
-The performance drop arises from two main causes: First, the fake white-box method depends on gradients from a simplified surrogate retriever, which misaligns with actual complex retrieval systems.
-Second, gradient-based text optimization methods like HotFlip often produce poisoned documents with grammatical or semantic flaws.
-Their poor readability and coherence reduce their likelihood of being trusted and used by the LLM, ultimately undermining attack success.